irahbt/simple-sourdough/testing.md

 - The Website was tested on Google Chrome, Firefox, Microsoft Edge and Safari browsers.

-- The website was tested on a variety of devices including; Desktop, Laptop, iPad mini, iPhone 7, iPhone 8, iPhoneX, Nokia E30 and Galaxy S20.
+- The website was tested on a variety of devices including; Desktop, Laptop, iPad Mini, iPhone 7, iPhone 8, iPhoneX, Nokia E30 and Galaxy S20.

 - It was also viewed on all devices and orientations available in Chrome DevTools.